Larry Kaufman, LMT, Advanced Structural Integrator

 Learning to feel motion through the body like the current on a river – or blocks to the motion like rocks and obstacles – is the single most powerful awareness Larry offers his students.
 That perceptiveness coupled with Dr. Rolf’s bio-mechanical insights is what makes Larry’s framework Structural Integration so powerful.

-Larry teaches and maintains a private practices in Portland, Oregon at Rain and Shine Integrative Health at 3903 SW Kelly Ave, Portland Oregon.
+Larry teaches and maintains a private practice in Portland, Oregon at the Northwest Center for Structural Integration, 4160 SE Division Ave, Portland Oregon 97202.
 Appointments can be arranged at 503-984-8200.

 Shannon Northroup is an LMT, structural integration practitioner, movement educator and forever student living and working in Hood River, OR.
 Her career experience in the healing arts, as well as various complementary fields, have woven together to create a diverse platform to practice, teach and embody the concepts of SI.